Avago to buy Broadcom for $37 billion in biggest-ever chip deal

 The deal is the biggest so far by Avago Chief Executive Hock Tan, who has developed a small chipmaker into a $36 billion company through acquisitions since taking the helm nine years ago.

-Tan, a serial deal-maker, has trimmed Avago's portfolio by divesting units while bulking up in faster-growing areas.
+Tan, a serial deal-maker, has trimmed Avago's portfolio by divesting units whilst bulking up in faster-growing areas.

 The combined company, to be based in Singapore and known as Broadcom, will be the third-largest U.S. semiconductor maker by revenue, behind Intel Corp (INTC.O) and Qualcomm Inc (QCOM.O).
 The merger is the industry's second megadeal this year and is unlikely to be the last, analysts said.